Flu Shot And Pneumonia Vaccine Might Reduce Alzheimer's Risk, Research Shows

 People who got at least one flu shot had a 17% reduction in risk, Amran says.
 And people who got regular vaccinations saw their risk drop another 13%.

-"More vaccinations meant less Alzheimer's" Amran says.
+"More vaccinations meant less Alzheimer's," Amran says.

 Degree of brain benefit might vary